hydna/hydna-pod/README.md

 # hydna

-This the official Objective-C bindings for hydna https://www.hydna.com for full documentation or our API please go to https://www.hydna.com/documentation
+This the official Objective-C bindings for hydna (in a pod) https://www.hydna.com for full documentation of our API please go to https://www.hydna.com/documentation

 Get a free hydna domain at https://www.hydna.com/account/create/

 ## Usage

 Import: